TithiHunka/Consulting-assignment-for-Insaid-Telecom/README.md

 Merging data set	| We have merged data taking device id as reference and using merge function with “inner”

 ## Description Analysis in Details(EDA) :
+We have analyzed the data based on following EDA points:

 Exploratory Data Analysis | Outcome(Focused State)
 ------------- | -------------
 Distribution of Users(device_id) across States.  | Highest no. of Users (device_id) found in TAMILNADU with 44 nos.